palet-global/palma.py/README.md

 data: "hearty!<|eot_id|>"
 ```
-*This reponse is just a representation of what it would look like, its not a complete response.
+*This reponse is just a representation of what it would look like.
+It is not a complete response.

 ## Optimizations